12 PowerPoint Tips to Make Your Slides More Effective

-A well designed PowerPoint can help deliver your message to the audience.
-That is why we have gathered 10 PowerPoint design tips below to help you steer your presentation in the right direction.
+A well-designed PowerPoint presentation can help deliver your message to the audience.
+We talked to PowerPoint expert Ferry Pereboom, who shared 12 PowerPoint tips and tricks to help you steer your presentation in the right direction.

 1. Keep it short and to the point